FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Text messaging, also known as SMS, is another common factor.
 The system sends an out of band text message to a mobile phone number previously provided by the user.
 The authentication system knows the contents of the text message since it sent it.

 The user provides the texted message content, which is typically a string of numbers or alphanumeric characters.
-If it matches up, the user has possession of a device capable of recieving this text message.
+If it matches up, the user has possession of a device capable of receiving this text message.

 To keep this factor safe, the physical or software phone must be in possession of the user.
 As a developer, do not allow a mobile number to be changed unless the user has authenticated with MFA.
 Otherwise an attacker with a password could log in, change the mobile number to one they control, and then would be able to provide the MFA code sent to the new device.